This eye-popping interactive map lets you explore the world's collection of digital knowledge one place at a time.

 The interactive map allows you to plot Wikipedia posts in 12 languages, and the non-English language maps are at least as intriguing as the English one.
 One particularly perplexing element is the map of U.S.-geotagged articles in Catalan:

-U.S. Geotags in Catalan Wikipedia Articles: Wikimedia Foundation
+U.S. Geotags in Catalan Wikipedia Articles

 It appears that the people of Catalonia have catalogued quite a bit of the contiguous 48 states.
-But not all of it--something's missing.
-For comparison, here's the U.S.-geotagged map of English articles:
+But not all of it–something’s missing.
+For comparison, here’s the U.S.-geotagged map of English articles:

-U.S. Geotags in English Wikipedia Articles: Wikimedia Foundation
+U.S. Geotags in English Wikipedia Articles

 The dots get a little sparse around Nevada but, as a former Michigander, I'm more trouble by the utter exclusion of the mitten state.
 Such thorough coverage of Ohio—Ohio!—and then, north of that, nothing.
 Why have the Catalan people missed Michigan, the great Great Lakes state?